ISasiain/Methylation_beta_correction/README.md

        Rscript ../../../../../scripts/calculate_purity/purity_estimator.r -c 7 -d ../../../../pop_regressions -b ${int} -o ${filename}; done;

-#Predicting purity per for each purity group without correction; getting the data to be plotted through a bash loop.
+#Predicting purity per for each purity group WITHOUT CORRECTION (The lines that correct the coverage were commented, 82 and 121-161 from purity_coverage.r).
 Line 235 was uncommented to get the desired coverage data.
 The default parameters were used.

 cd ~/Methylation/adjustBetas/01_5000_CpG/plots/analyse_overestimation/data_to_plot/uncorrected;

 for int in $(ls ../../../../original_data/purity_splitted/betas_*.RData);